Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

 \section{Methodology}

 This section first presents the framework of the proposed model and then provides details of each module.
-As shown in \figref{fig:framework}, our model consists of four components: \ding{172} Patent text embedding module, which converts the textual description of a patent into a semantic vector. \ding{173} IPC codes correlations learning module, which constructs the semantic relationships among IPC codes via adaptively propagating messages along the IPC taxonomy. \ding{174} Historical application patterns learning module, that learns the temporal preferences of assignees by aggregating contextual and label information from their historical patents. \ding{175} Prediction module aims to learn the classification probabilities of patent documents by decoding the information from contextual embeddings incorporated with the semantics of IPC codes, and the application preferences of assignees.
+Illustrated in \figref{fig:framework}, our model consists of four key components: \ding{172} Patent text embedding module, which converts the textual description of a patent into a semantic vector, enabling meaningful contextual representations. \ding{173} IPC codes correlations learning module, which establishes the semantic relationships among IPC codes via adaptively propagating messages along the IPC taxonomy at the vertical and horizontal levels. \ding{174} Historical application patterns learning module, that learns the high-order temporal preferences of assignees by aggregating contextual and label information simultaneously from their historical patents. \ding{175} Prediction module aims to predict the classification probabilities of patent documents by decoding the information from contextual embeddings, which incorporate the semantics of IPC codes, as well as the application preferences of assignees.